Standard Credit Card Size or Dimensions

 What Are Credit Cards Made Of?

 Some credit card companies also issue metal credit cards, which are sturdier than plastic cards and usually heavier, too.
-(We’re only talking about a few grams here, however, so not nearly enough weight to put extra stress on a pants pocket or purse strap.)
+(This only amounts to a few grams, however, so not nearly enough weight to put extra stress on a pants pocket or purse strap.)

 What Is the Weight of a Credit Card?